-It's been TWENTY YEARS since Ace Attorney was unleashed upon the world (in Japan, at least — the English version wouldn't come out until 2005, so you're not quite as old as this news makes you feel).
+It's been OVER 20 YEARS since Ace Attorney was unleashed upon the world (in Japan, at least — the English version wouldn't come out until 2005, so you're not quite as old as this news makes you feel).
 Ten-ish games later, the series has spawned an anime, a movie, a musical, and legions of Edgeworth-hungry fans.

 In honour of everyone's favourite scrappy lawyer, Phoenix Wright, having existed for two decades, we asked you lovely readers, "What's the best Ace Attorney Game?"
 With your votes, we've put together this list to settle the matter once and for all.